zeromq/pyzmq/README.rst

     $ python setup.py bdist_msi

 successfully builds an MSI installer.
-Note that if you are on a development version of pyzmq, you will need to edit the ``__version__`` in zmq/core/version.pyx and remove the 'dev', because the msi builder rejects that as an invalid version for some reason.

 Linux
 -----

-If you install libzmq to a location other than the default (``/usr/local``) on Linux, you will need to do one of the following:
+If you install libzmq to a location other than the default (``/usr/local``) on Linux, you may need to do one of the following:

 * Set ``LD_LIBRARY_PATH`` to point to the ``lib`` directory of 0MQ.
 * Build the extension using the ``--rpath`` flag::